zifornd/metaBP/docs/usage.md

 ### Reproducibility

-It is a good idea to specify a pipeline version when running the pipeline on your data.
-This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
-If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.

-This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

-Additionally, to enable also reproducible results from the individual assembly tools this pipeline provides extra parameters.
+To enable also reproducible results from the individual assembly tools this pipeline provides extra parameters.
 SPAdes is designed to be deterministic for a given number of threads.
 To generate reproducible results set the number of cpus with `--spades_fix_cpus` or `--spadeshybrid_fix_cpus`.
 This will overwrite the number of cpus specified in the `base.config` file and additionally ensure that it is not increased in case of retries for individual samples.
 MEGAHIT only generates reproducible results when run single-threaded.
 You can fix this by using the prameter `--megahit_fix_cpu_1`.
 In both cases, do not specify the number of cpus for these processes in additional custom config files, this would result in an error.

 MetaBAT2 is run by default with a fixed seed within this pipeline, thus producing reproducible results.